-Once you have evacuated your flat and ensured that the door is properly shut behind you, you will find yourself in a protected access lobby.
+Once you have evacuated your flat and ensured that the door is properly shut behind you, you will find yourself in a protected access lobby or balcony.
 There is only one direction of escape from the lobby - the staircase.
-Find the door to the staircase lobby and go through it to reach the protected staircase.
+The balconies at these levels are linked with a stair, which provides alternative direction for escape.
+Choose whichever is the quickest way to get to the lower level balcony or the staircase.
+If you are at a balcony find the door to the staircase lobby/corridor and go through it to reach the protected staircase.
+If you are already in the lobby proceed through the staircase door.

-The floor layout for the first to eleventh floors is below.
+The floor layout for the fifth to seventh floors is below.
 Each floor is the same.
 The red arrows indicate the route to take to get out in an emergency.